-Approval AST Date approved 6.2.2015 by the Regional Governing Body Date to be reviewed 6.2.2016 Lead Professional/s essional/s Principal, Deputy Principal and Business Manager
+Approval AST Date approved September 2016 by the Regional Governing Body Date to be reviewed September 2017 Lead Professional/s Principal, Deputy Principal and Business Manager

 PART 1 - THE LAW

 THE EQUALITY ACT 2010

 The Equality Act 2010 replaced nine major Acts of parliament and almost one hundred sets of regulations which had been introduced over several decades.
 It provides a single, consolidated source of equality law, covering all types of discrimination, harassment and victimisation that are unlawful.
 It simplified the law by getting rid of anomalies and inconsistencies that had developed over time, and extended protection against discrimination in several areas.